 - Knowledge of amplification, adaptive equipment and applicable technology.

 Title IX Notice of Nondiscrimination: Clarke Schools does not discriminate on the basis of sex in admission, administration of its educational programs or activities or employment.
 Clarke Schools is required by Title IX and its implementing regulations at 34 C.F.R.
 Part 106 not to discriminate on the basis of sex in admission, administration of its educational programs or activities or employment.
-The Senior Manager, Human Resources, Andrea Harkins BS, SHRM-CP, 45 Round Hill Road, Northampton, MA 01060, telephone number 413-582-1155, has been designated as the employee responsible for coordinating Clarke Schools efforts to comply with and carry out its responsibilities under Title IX.
+The Director, Human Resources, Andrea Harkins BS, SHRM-CP, 45 Round Hill Road, Northampton, MA 01060, telephone number 413-582-1155, has been designated as the employee responsible for coordinating Clarke Schools efforts to comply with and carry out its responsibilities under Title IX.
 Inquiries concerning the application of Title IX and its implementing regulations at 34 C.F.R.
 Part 106 to Clarke Schools may be referred to Andrea Harkins or to the U.S. Department of Education, Office for Civil Rights, at 400 Maryland Avenue, SW, Washington, DC 20202-1100, telephone number 800-421-3481.